aleksebastian/ts-react-boilerplate/README.md

 - Testing is set up with Jest and React Testing Library.
 A sample test file can be found in the src folder.

-- Webpack is setup to also output compressed production builds using brotli and gzip as a fallback.
+- Webpack is set up to output compressed production build files using brotli and gzip as a fallback along with the js build file.

 ## Get up and coding in seconds